ArtskydJ/josephdykstra.com/_content/android-podcast-apps-review.md

 The UI is great.
 It is simple, intuitive, and I like how it is set up.

 It does have an auto-download, and auto-delete.
-However, it doesn't download from oldest to newest, so it was out.
+However, it doesn't support downloading from oldest to newest, so it's out.

 ## Podcast Republic